RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 ```
 python3 build_ngd_database.py --full --skip-download \
     --babel-db /path/to/babel.sqlite \
-    --pubmed-dir /path/to/pubmed
+    --pubmed-dir /path/to/pubmed \
+    --tier0-edges /path/to/tier0/edges.jsonl
 ```

 ### Resolve-only build

-If `conceptname_to_pmids.sqlite` already exists from a previous full build, you can re-run just the resolver — for example, after upgrading the Babel
+If `conceptname_to_pmids.sqlite` already exists from a previous full build, you can re-run just the resolver and tier 0 harvest — for example, after upgrading the Babel snapshot or changing the tier 0 graph:
-snapshot:

 ```
+python3 build_ngd_database.py \
-python3 build_ngd_database.py --babel-db /path/to/babel.sqlite
+    --babel-db /path/to/babel.sqlite \
+    --tier0-edges /path/to/tier0/edges.jsonl
 ```

-This skips XML parsing entirely and finishes in roughly an hour.
+This skips XML parsing entirely and finishes in ~10-15 min.

 ## Outputs